About: Pension Law

 Pension law is the law and regulation of workplace pension plans run by employers and trade unions, registered with tax authorities and regulated by a provincial or federal regulator.

-Pension plans arise from employment, involve operations, and are in the interests of employers, employees and pensioners, their families, governments and financial institutions.
+Pension plans involve operations in the interests of employers, employees and pensioners, their families, governments and financial institutions.
 Pension law is multidisciplinary, technical, and policy-oriented.
-Different interests can converge resulting in disagreements and legal questions.
-Because of this, pension law issues are particularly suited to dispute resolution.
+When different interests converge, it raises legal questions resulting in disagreements.
+Because of this, pension law disputes are suited to dispute resolution.

 Click here for an excerpt of Pension Law (2e).

 Click here to read the foreword to Pension Law by Iacobucci J. and Gillese J.A.

 Ari Kaplan is the author of Pension Law (Irwin Law: 2006), co-recipient of the Walter Owen Book Prize for outstanding new contribution to Canadian legal literature, and co-author of the second edition (2013; w/ M. Frazer).
 Pension Law is Canada’s leading textbook in the area and has been repeatedly cited by the Supreme Court of Canada and courts, tribunals and commissions.
 Pension Law 3e expected publication: Q3 2019.